 127.0.0.1) from being proxied via mabl Link.

-The same restrictions that Chrome and Firefox recently added were already present in both Internet Explorer and Safari.
+The same restrictions that Chrome and Firefox recently added were already present in Safari.

 Currently there are no mabl-supported browsers that allow